pydantic/pydantic/docs/examples/validators.md

     """
 ```

-Alternatively, a custom validator can be used in the nested model class (`User`), with the forbidden passwords data from the parent model being passed in via validation context:
+Alternatively, a custom validator can be used in the nested model class (`User`), with the forbidden passwords data from the parent model being passed in via validation context.
+In general, we recommend the approach above over the context-based approach because it's better practice to use `info.context` in a read-only manner.

 ```py
 from typing import List